Liuhaixv/running_with_rifles_hack/README.md

 # running_with_rifles_hack
- hacks for RWR, works with version 1.94. **Must run game in OpenGL mode, not directx 9**
+ External hack for RWR, works with version 1.95. **Must run game in OpenGL mode, not directx 9**

 # Features
 1.TriggerBot with Left Alt key